-Core Strategy DPD Objective 1 2 3 4 5 1.
+Core Strategy DPD Objective Option 1 Option 2 Option 3 Option 4 Option 5 1.
 To have high quality open spaces and the best open spaces to meet needs, a key component of Redditch Borough; + ?
 0 0 - 2.
 To ensure that all new development in Redditch Borough is carbon neutral; + + + + 3.
 To reduce the causes of, and minimise the impacts of and adapt to climate change especially flood risk; ++ ++ ++ ++ 4.
 To protect, promote and where possible enhance the quality of the Borough's natural, rural and built environment and its best distinctive features; + + ++ + - 5.
 To move towards safer, sustainable travel patterns, improve accessibility and reduce the need to travel; 0 0 0 0 0 6.
 To enhance the visitor economy and Redditch's cultural and leisure opportunities; 0 0 0 0 0 7.
 Reduce crime and anti social behaviour and the fear of crime; 0 0 0 0 0 8.
 To improve the vitality and viability of Town and District Centres in the Borough by day and night; 0 0 0 0 0 9.
-To have sufficient homes meeting demographic needs, including affordable housing, providing for a range, mix and type in the best locations; 0 0 0 0 0 10.
+To have sufficient homes meeting demographic needs, including affordable housing, providing for a range, mix and type in the best locations: 0 0 0 0 0 10.
 To have a strong, attractive, diverse and enterprising economic base with sufficient employment land, including Strategic Sites and employees with higher skills levels; 0 0 0 0 0 11.
 To maintain and support local landscape character and distinctiveness. ++ ++ ++ 0 TOTAL SCORE (appraisal against SA Objectives score is included) 9 8 9 5 -10

 The SA Scoring of options has determined that Option 1 and Option 3 are the most sustainable options and are likely to inform the approach in the Preferred Draft Core Strategy.
 It is possible for both of these options to be implemented as the preferred approaches simultaneously, taking on board the comments received during consultation.
 Option 2 and Option 4 did have very good scores and may be considered as reasonable alternative options but because were not predicted to have score as high as Option 1 and Option 3 they are not to be considered as the preferred options, subject to consideration of further evidence and comments received during consultation.
-Implementing Option 4 would require procedures to enable carbon off-

-Core Strategy Development Plan Document - Sustainability Appraisal (31 October 2008) 46 ternative option to deal with this issue. etting which have a big impact on economic resources.
-Option 5 scored significantly poorly as an option and is therefore noternative option to deal with this issue. ot suggested as a suitab
+Implementing Option 4 would require procedures to enable carbon off-setting which have a big impact on economic resources.
+Option 5 scored significantly poorly as an option and is therefore not suggested as a suitable alternative option to deal with this issue.